jprante/graphics/graphics-png/src/test/resources/pngsuite/readme.txt

 These 15 images are part of the much larger PngSuite test-set of images, available for developers of PNG supporting software.
-The complete set, available at http:/www.schaik.com/pngsuite/, contains a variety of images to test interlacing, gamma settings, ancillary chunks, etc.
+The complete set, available at http:/www.schaik.com/pngsuite/, contains a variety of images to test interlacing, gamma parameters, ancillary chunks, etc.

 The images in this directory represent the basic PNG color-types: